Technical Assistance includes, but is not limited to, the following issues: drainage, erosion, soils information, and water quality issues.

 Recommendations are offered for crop selection.
 Crop selection is based upon soil types, drainage, climate, and intended use of crop.

-Assistance is available to help pork producers continue to meet the Requirements of 0200 Laws.
+Assistance is available to help producers continue to meet permit requirements.

 U.S.D.A.
 Farm Bill Compliance